I am the author of four novels and one work of non-fiction.

 In addition, I have written radio plays – The Concierge and Karate Men Don’t Talk won awards at the London Radio Playwrights’ Festivals 1993 and 1994 – and wide-ranging journalism for newspapers and magazines, including a long-running series about London for The Times, reviews and features for Time Out, and a walk for the Time Out Book of London Walks Volume 2 (2001).

-I regularly teach journalism and creative writing, have toured with the British Council, and have participated in many spoken word and live literature events.
+I regularly teach fiction, non-fiction and writing family history.
+I have toured with the British Council, and have participated in many spoken word and live literature events.

 Curvy Lovebox The X Press, 1997